Tipp City, Ohio: Economy

 Tipp City functions as a bedroom community north of Dayton, and includes light manufacturing, small businesses, and family-owned restaurants, serving the local community and travelers along I-75.

 Arts and culture

 The cultural focus of Tipp City is largely based on high school and community-gathering events.
 In the fourth week of September each year, the city, in partnership with local garden center Spring Hill Nurseries, puts on the Mum Festival, the largest community event of the year, attracting visitors from neighboring towns and cities to the parade, car cruise-in, and festival grounds.
 Other community events include Canal Days (the third weekend in May), Independence Day fireworks, and Tippecanoe High School "Red Devil" football games.
 The Miami County Visitors Bureau, as well as the Tipp City Visitors Bureau, maintains a list of upcoming special events.

 In past years, Tipp City has been home to the Trans Am Nationals Friday night "cruise-in" during late August.

+Tipp City in popular culture

+"Tipp City" is the only single-released song in the album Pacer (1995) of Ohioan alternate-rock band The Amps.